Sessions are organized into seven curricular areas:

-- This session on the Black Bear (Ursus Americanus) concentrates on adaptations, ecological relationships, conservation and management, and the general life history traits of this species.
-Participants will have the opportunity to examine a black bear pelt and skull, to discuss the natural history of black bear in New Jersey, to learn about the research techniques that have been employed to study these large omnivores, and to look for bear signs while hiking around the forested SOC campus.
-In the field, students will observe evidence of bear activity, examine a live-trap used for capturing black bear,and investigate several den sites.
+- This session on the black bear (Ursus Americanus) concentrates on adaptations, ecological relationships, conservation and management, and the general life history traits of this species.
+Participants will have the opportunity to examine a black bear pelt and skull, to discuss the natural history of the black bear in New Jersey, to learn about the research techniques that have been employed to study these large omnivores, and to look for bear signs while hiking around the forested SOC campus.
+In the field, students will observe evidence of bear activity, examine a live-trap used for capturing black bear, and investigate several den sites.
 The session will conclude with an examination of the issues surrounding the interface of black bears and humans.

 - Fish Ecology

-- This hands on field-oriented class introduces students to the field of Ichthyology, a branch of zoology that concentrates on the study of fish.
-Students will learn to appreciate the scientific, historical, aesthetic and recreational values associated with fish.
-All participants will actively engage in the capture, identification, weighing, measuring, and releasing of the fish in Lake Wapalanne.
+- This hands-on field-oriented class introduces students to the field of ichthyology, a branch of zoology that concentrates on the study of fish.
+Students will learn to appreciate the scientific, historical, aesthetic, and recreational values associated with fish.
+All participants will actively engage in the capture, identification, weighing, measuring and release of the fish in Lake Wapalanne.
 The ecological importance of fish, threats to their populations, and conservation measures will be summarized.

 - Herpetology is the study of reptiles and amphibians.
 This session is a practical field and classroom approach to understanding reptiles and amphibians, particularly frogs and salamanders.
 Session activities include a brief discussion of the similarities and differences between reptiles and amphibians and their value to the wildlife community.
 Students will have the opportunity to look for and collect live specimens of the different species of frogs and salamanders on SOC grounds.
 Field guides and taxonomic keys will be used to identify the various species that are collected.
 The session will end with a discussion of the importance of herptiles in natural communities, the threats they face, and what each of us can do to minimize those threats.